wilcoxeg/MoTR/README.md

  - `provo_eyetracking.tsv` contains the raw eyetracking data for the provo corpus.

-- `/results_f160/` contains the output of the postprocessing script, with results for each participant in separate files.
+- `/provo_f160/` contains the output of the postprocessing script, with results for each participant in separate files.
 For this file 160 milliseconds is the minimum threshold for a fixation duration.

+- `gamma_provo_surprisal_bayesian_feb25.csv` and `gamma_provo_surprisal_bayesian_feb25_linear.csv` contains the data for the replication of Smith and Levy (2013), generated from `surprial_motr_link_analysis.Rmd`.

 - To access the raw data from this experiment, please [click on this OSF link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).